bernhardAxonIvy/doc/source/engine-guide/reference/engine-cockpit/security.rst

 Identity Provider - see :ref:`engine-cockpit-security-system`.
 Attributes mapped from the Identity Provider like phone number, and department are displayed in the :ref:`Additional LDAP Attributes<engine-cockpit-security-system-detail>`.

+The :guilabel:`Substitutes` panel displays all the substitutes the user has defined.
+This includes information about whether the substitute is used permanently or only during absences, if it is a substitute for personal tasks or tasks of a specific role and the corresponding role if applicable.

+The :guilabel:`Absences` panel displays all the registered absences of the user including a flag, whether they are currently on an absence or not.

 In the :guilabel:`Permissions` panel, you can see what permissions a user has and change them.
 A tick is shown if the user has a permission or permissions within a group.